luv4bytes/cdav/README.md

 cdav aims to support all operations defined in RFC 4918.
 For further information about WebDAV see <a href="https://tools.ietf.org/html/rfc4918">IETF RFC 4918</a>.

+## Contribute
+I'd love to here ideas and suggestions!
+If you want to work on `cdav` just fork it and let's go! :smile:
+Keep an eye on *Currently working on* and *Pending*.
+Otherwise I'll probably open issues on subjects!

 ## Currently working on
 -  <a href="https://luv4bytes.github.io/cdav">GitHub Pages page</a>